yuriidano/community-react/README.md

 - Persistent user and chat state saved with localStorage
 - Optimized performance with lazy loading for Chat page
 - Fully responsive and modern UI design for desktop and mobile devices
+- Powered by a real external API, not mock data
+- UI and UX designed from scratch, no templates

 ---